Hydrogen Water vs. Hydrogen Therapy: Bioavailability Comparison

 Bioavailability Data: The Bottleneck

 Research on hydrogen water absorption reveals a narrow window of clinical opportunity.
-A landmark 2016 study found that oral hydrogen water delivery achieves approximately 2–5% systemic bioavailability, with most hydrogen being exhaled through the lungs rather than absorbed [PMID 27146885].
+A landmark 2016 study found that oral hydrogen water delivery achieves approximately 2–5% systemic bioavailability, with most hydrogen being exhaled through the lungs rather than absorbed.
 The reason is straightforward: hydrogen gas is volatile.
 As soon as H₂ enters the stomach and encounters body heat, it begins to evaporate and is expired with each breath.

 Why Hydrogen Water Persists